 6. The Information is No Longer Correct

 If, for example, you or your talent told your customers to visit you at your old location, you will want to delete the video so as not to confuse them.
-Even if the correct information is available on your website, you run the risk of people sharing your videos with the wrong information if it is still up on video.
+Even if the correct information is available on your website, you run the risk of people sharing your videos with the wrong information if it is still available online.

 7. The Production Quality is Poor